-Skills for Success: Successful AP Chemistry students display a strong interest in science and have a firm foundation of concepts from their introductory chemistry course.
+Skills for success: Successful AP Chemistry students display a strong interest in science and have a firm foundation of concepts from their introductory chemistry course.
 Students must be able to think critically, be comfortable designing experiments and procedures to test predictions, and use algebra effectively.
 Students must have time management skills and be self-directed learners.

-- Biology and Chemistry - Minimum Grade of 85% in both
+• Biology and Chemistry minimum grade of 85% for both